natpitt2393/My-Portfolio/README.md

 Added alt attributes to all images to improve search engine optimization and for accessibility for the visually impaired.

+12/30/2021 UPDATE: Projects 1 and 2 have been added.
+All works have links to github and deployed sites.
+Images updated.
+Media responsiveness tweaked, but still needs some work.

 Setup/Installation Requirements:
 N/A